 - Shutter Release Cable

-When working with water based reflections, you want the whole landscape to be in focus, even though the reflection should be the focal point.
-Switch the camera into aperture priority mode with a small aperture of f/14 or smaller.
+Water-based reflection can often distort images because of wind ripples on the water.
+Playing around with your camera settings beforehand is going to give you a leg up on the time it takes to learn them in the moment of shooting.
+When working with these water-based reflections, you want the landscape to be in focus, even though the reflection should be the focal point.
+Switch your camera into aperture priority mode with a small aperture of f/14 or even smaller if your camera allows it.
 Use the lowest ISO settings that will still allow for a shutter speed of 1/50 or faster, and perform fine-tuning adjustments until the desired result is achieved.

 When snapping on a phone, you are able to adjust the settings by touching different focal points on the screen, and sliding your finger down to adjust the exposure settings.
 Take a look at your phone’s camera settings and get to know what each one does ahead of time, this will allow you to know exactly what will happen if you do different things ahead of time instead of having to learn how it works while you are shooting.

 The most important thing about the composition of reflection photography is that when it is done with a body of water, you want to make sure that the horizon is at the center of the image.
 This will allow you to achieve the echo effect flawlessly and in accordance with the Principles of Design.
 You can accomplish this using the Crop tool in BeFunky’s Photo Editor, click on the Edit tab on the left side of your canvas and then select Crop.
 You can select the crop size from the drop-down menu, or use the Freeform option and adjust it with the guides.
 When you do have the desired size and composition, click the Apply button.

 For images that don’t have the luster you remember them having when you captured them, you can adjust them with the help of adjusting the exposure.
 It is something that is easily adjusted and makes a huge impact on the final product of your image.
 Under the Edit tab, select Exposure.